 This archaic method of food production has failed

 Factory farming is not just bad for farm animals.
-It’s dangerous, unfair and dirty, with impacts ranging from climate change to biodiversity loss and disease to food insecurity.
+It’s dangerous, unfair and dirty, with impacts ranging from climate change and biodiversity loss to disease and food insecurity.
 Factory farming is too often viewed as the cheap, efficient solution to feeding our world.
 But this couldn’t be further from the truth.
 For every 100 food calories of edible crops fed to livestock, we get back just 17 calories in the form of meat and dairy; an 83% loss.
 In short, people are being forced to compete with farm animals for food.